mrchristophy/atomext/README.md

   },
 ```

-Init the program to select the directory for your components, and which layers you want to include.
+Initialize the CLI to select the directory for your components, and which layers you want to include.
 Templates and pages have been deselected by default since it's likely these will be managed under the app directory.
 This can also include custom directories using a comma-separated list when prompted.
 ```
 yarn ato init
 ```